drmayerson/FOORT/README.md

 export SDKROOT=/Library/Developer/CommandLineTools/SDKs/MacOSX14.sdk/
 ```

-For convenience, this is stored in `alternative_builds/MacOS_workaround.sh`, which should be executed with `source \the\path\` in the terminal.
+For convenience, this is stored in `alternative_builds/MacOS_workaround.sh`, which should be executed with `source \the\path\` in the terminal in case issues are encountered.
 You may need to `rm -rf build` in order to start clean.

 #### Old MakeFiles

 Alternatively, old Makefiles can be found in `alternative_builds/old_makefiles`.
-These can be system dependant, however, but should be adaptable to your needs.
+These can be system dependent, however, but should be adaptable to your needs.

 ### WINDOWS VISUAL STUDIO